A Survey of Knowledge-Enhanced Text Generation: NLG enhanced by Internal Knowledge

-\paragraph{\textbf{Pros and cons}} For \textbf{M1}, topic models (e.g., LDA) has a strict probabilistic explanation since the semantic representations of both words and documents are combined into a unified framework.
+For \textbf{M1}, topic models (e.g., LDA) has a strict probabilistic explanation since the semantic representations of both words and documents are combined into a unified framework.
 Besides, topic models can be easily used and integrated into generation frameworks.
-For examples, topic words can be represented as word embeddings; topic embedding can be integrated into the decoding phase through topic attention.
-However, since LDA models assumes the word distributions of topics are Dirichlet distributions, so they may fail to find proper topics that the target task (i.e., NLG) requires.
-Besides, LDA models are separated from the training process of generation, so they cannot adapt to the diversity of dependencies between input and output sequences.
+For example, topic words can be represented as word embeddings; topic embeddings can be integrated into the decoding phase through topic attention.
+However, LDA models are separated from the training process of generation, so they cannot adapt to the diversity of dependencies between input and output sequences.

 For \textbf{M2}, it is an end-to-end neural framework that simultaneously learns latent topic representations and generates output sequences.
 Convolutional neural networks (CNN) are often used to generate the latent topics through iterative convolution and pooling operations.
-However, theoretical analysis was missing to ensure the quality of the topics captured by the convolutions.
-And their interpretability is not as satisfactory as the LDA-based topic models.
+However, theoretical analysis is missing to ensure the quality of the topics captured by the convolutions.
+And their interpretability is not as good as the LDA-based topic models.

 For \textbf{M3}, neural topic models combine the advantages of neural networks and probabilistic topic models.
 They enable back propagation for joint optimization, contributing to more coherent topics, and can be scaled to large data sets.
 Generally, neural topic models can provide better topic coherence than LDAs~\cite{cao2015novel,wang2019topic,xu2020neural}.
 However, neural variational approaches share a same drawback that topic distribution is assumed to be an isotropic Gaussian, which makes them incapable of modeling topic correlations.
-Existing neural topic models assume that the documents should be i.i.d. to adopt VAE.
-In fact, the documents are composed of words, which tend to be correlated instead of completely independent.
-So, the correlations between documents are critical for topic modeling.
+Existing neural topic models assume that the documents should be i.i.d. to adopt VAE, while they are commonly correlated.
+The correlations are critical for topic modeling.